ARTenshi/robovision_ros2/robovision_4/README.md

 void callback_image_2(const sensor_msgs::ImageConstPtr& msg)
 ```

-Similarly, in Python you need to subscribe to the new topic:
+Similarly, in Python, you need to subscribe to the new topic:

 ```
 rospy.Subscriber("camera/image_2", Image , callback_image_2)